tsirrus/expressjs-workshop/README.md

 ```

 You can use template strings (with backticks) to write the HTML code directly in your web server file on multiple lines.
 Then, using ExpressJS create a **`GET`** endpoint called `createContent`.
 When someone requests this URL, send the HTML form to them as a string with `res.send`.

+:warning: This exercise is EASY.
+Don't look too much into it.
+It's only a preparation for the next exercise.
+It's almost as easy as exercise 1.
+All you have to do is send some static HTML as a response.

 ## Exercise 6: Receiving data from our form
 In this exercise, we will write our first `POST` endpoint.
 The resource will be the same, `/createContent`, but we will be writing a second endpoint using `app.post` instead.